Ted Hubbard: Career

+He was part of the Canterbury Crusaders team that won the league title during the 1970 British League Division Two season.

-He made two appearances at the Division II Riders Championship, finishing in the top three both times and was successful at several individual meetings of riders in Division II.
+He made two appearances at the British League Division Two Riders Championship, finishing in the top three both times.
+In the 1974 Championship he only lost the title after a run-off, when he finished on 13 points with Carl Glover.
+In the 1976 Championship he finished third behind Joe Owen.

 He left Rye House in 1979 as doubling up rides with Hackney was too demanding, seeing as he was also involved in the family business.
 Tempted back to racing by Canterbury Crusaders in 1980 he once again thought of full retirement at the end of the season but his old promoter, Len Silver persuaded him to ride for Hackney for one more season.
 However, the conflict with his business and the risk of injury that might damage his livelihood brought him to finally hang up his leathers at the age of 32.
 He had a brief spell as Team Manager of the Iwade based Sittingbourne Crusaders.

 After Speedway

 The family business in Fruit and Veg expanded to include wholesale potato supplies to fish-and-chip shops in Kent.

 Married to Jeannette, they had three children, Jason, Stuart, Nicola, and four grandchildren.